 We get it—arriving at the decision to have gynecomastia surgery is a journey involving research, careful thought and emotional ups and downs.
 It’s easy to let some of the smaller details slip by.
-But take the advice we give our New York man boob patients, don’t ignore some of the secondary aspects of this cosmetic surgery procedure.
+But take the advice we give man boob patients, don’t ignore some of the secondary aspects of this cosmetic surgery procedure.
 Being fully prepared prior to the big day can make all the difference as you recover.

 Even if you see yourself as one of the toughest guys around, fill your prescriptions prior to surgery.
 We mean the painkiller we’ll prescribe as well as any antibiotics you may need (in addition to medication you take routinely, which you will have told us about during your office visits, of course).

 It is true that some patients find they only need Tylenol for a few days after gynecomastia surgery.
 But it’s impossible to predict that up front, and you don’t want to regret not having something a little stronger on hand, even if you only take it for a day or two.
 If you generally do not like to take prescription pain meds look at it this way: any help you can get that lets you rest easily during the initial post-op period is worthwhile.

 There’s a factor that can aid in a comfortable man boob surgery recovery that some of our South Florida patients forget to think about, and that’s getting things squared away at home.
 Give some thought to supplies you might need for a bit of a “staycation,” or ask for our input.
 We’ll suggest you stock your kitchen with some favorite foods, especially those that are easy to prepare and eat.
 And it’s a good idea to have plenty of fluids on hand as well.